 The Explorer level is designed to consolidate learning by demonstrating how certain character attributes can be applied to different situations and exploring how to enhance individual decision-making in a social context, as well as how to enhance individual performance by working together in a group or team to achieve a shared outcome.
 The emphasis at Explorer level is for participants to experience the impact that individuals (especially themselves) make on group performance, how groups can influence decision-making and how the character values can contribute to quality of outcome and the type of decisions reached.

-Trailblazer – Leadership and responsibility
+Leadership & responsibility

 Minimum age 12 years